robbert-vdh/yabridge/README.md

 This branch is still very far removed from being in a usable state.
 Below is an imcomplete list of things that still have to be done before this can be used:

-- Rename `PluginBridge` to `Vst2PluginBridge` and explain that the names are chosen this way to be easily greppable.
 - Actually start implementing VST3 support.
 - Update the GitHub Actions workflows.
 - Update yabridgectl to handle buth VST2 and VST3 plugins.